-Consistent with this mission, we strive to bring together individuals with a demonstrated commitment to serve as care providers, physician-scientists, clinical leaders, medical educators and public health experts, including advocates for rural and urban underserved populations.
+Consistent with this mission, we strive to bring together individuals with a demonstrated commitment to serve as care providers, physician-scientists, clinical leaders, medical educators and public health experts.

 Applicants should exhibit qualities of altruism, academic excellence, leadership and dedication to becoming lifelong learners through research endeavors and academic development.

-Apply to the College of Medicine – Tucson through the American Medical College Application Service (AMCAS).
+Applications to the College of Medicine – Tucson must be submitted through the American Medical College Application Service.

-If you need to update your contact information, please contact AMCAS.
+If you need to update your contact information after submitting your application, please do so directly through AMCAS.

 Undergraduate Degrees

-Applicants who are accepted into the Accelerated Pathway to Medical Education (APME) program are not required to obtain a bachelor’s degree before matriculation into the College of Medicine – Tucson.
+Students accepted into the Accelerated Pathway to Medical Education (APME) program are not required to obtain a bachelor’s degree prior to matriculation into the College of Medicine – Tucson.

 Required hours of coursework for applicants who have completed a bachelor’s degree outside of the United States or Canada